EARN ACADEMIC CREDIT

 School of Information (SI)

-School of Information undergraduates/Bachelor of Science in Information (BSI) students who are eligible to enroll in ENGR 355 or ENGR 455 for their MDP project may apply these credit hours toward these General/Free Electives.
+School of Information undergraduates/Bachelor of Science in Information (BSI) students who are eligible to enroll in ENGR 355 or ENGR 455 for their MDP project may apply these credit hours toward their General/Free Electives.
+School of Information Master's Students can use MDP projects toward their Cognate requirement.
+Neither will count as direct SI credits.

 Click here to see all projects with roles for School of Information students.